BouncingPixel/node-packages/rackspace-uploads/README.md

     },

     mimetypes: ['image/png', 'image/jpeg'], // the allowed mimetypes that are not converted
+                                            // this cannot include wildcards such as image/*

-    allowConversion: ['image/png', 'image/jpeg'], // could be false to stop conversions or true to convert all
+    allowConversion: ['image/*'], // could be false to stop conversions or true to convert all
                                   // if a conversion happens, it will be to the first mimetype (png)
+                                  // this can include wildcards as well

     out: {
       // keep the original with default name as well by doing this: